Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 How does pricing align with tribal budget cycles?

-Island Mountain hardware is a one-time capital expenditure starting at $75,000 to $85,000 for the Summit Base tier with two NVIDIA H100 GPUs.
+An Island Mountain deployment is a one-time capital expenditure, quoted to the deployment after Discovery rather than picked from a catalog.
 No recurring subscription fees - only electricity costs after purchase.
 This capital expenditure model aligns with federal grant funding cycles, tribal capital improvement budgets, and fiscal year procurement.

-Island Mountain is a hardware company, not a compliance authority.
+Island Mountain is an engineering practice, not a compliance authority.
 References to tribal data sovereignty, HIPAA, ITAR, or federal grant compliance on this page reflect factual descriptions of data handling mechanics - not legal, regulatory, or sovereignty advice.
 Consult qualified counsel and your tribal governance leadership for compliance determinations specific to your nation.

 Summary: Local AI hardware enables tribal nations to manage enrollment records, health data, and governance documents under tribal sovereignty without ceding control to cloud vendors.